talkable/talkable-docs/source/samples/standalone/standard.rst

       _talkableq.push(['register_affiliate', {
         iframe: { // REQUIRED - html attributes for iframe tag to fit page design
+          container: 'id-example', // OPTIONAL - Tell Talkable where to insert the iframe (this is HTML id attribute value)
           width: '100%', // REQUIRED - width of the iframe
           height: 960, // REQUIRED - initial height of the iframe.
 Will be automatically updated if responsive option is set to true.
-          // container: "id-example", // OPTIONAL - Tell Talkable where to insert the iframe (ID attribute).
-See Asynchronous Integration for more details.
           id: 'new_talkable_affiliate_member' // OPTIONAL - any other HTML attribute
         },